RNGKing/HudsonAlphaTechChallenge2019/README.md

 ### Deploying.

 The `bedops` package is a readily available open source package.
 To install on Ubuntu, a simple `sudo apt install bedops` is all that is needed.
 The remaining data analysis is performed using the `bash` shell scripting language which is pre-installed on most *nix distributions.

+To use the visualization application, download the HudsonAlphaTechChallenge_Build.zip.
+Extract and run.